 Slowly but surely the relationship between Amanda and Laura has soured over the past 2 years.
 Laura is entertaining the possibility that she and Amanda may have to part company.
 Amanda in her turn recently mentioned to Laura that she is considering her future with the company.

-Amanda has for one reason or another never been able to get on top of the GM role and the business has suffered as a result.
+Amanda has, for one reason or another, never been able to get on top of the GM role and the business has suffered as a result.

-Everyone is unhappy
+Problem staff unhappy… Everyone unhappy

 Both of them are very unhappy and from my conversations with Laura I know her confidence has suffered.
 She’s feeling frustrated at the prospect of losing her best designer, and a friend, and that she may have to step back into the business full time again.